-If a claimant is allowed benefits based on the reason for separation from the most recent employment at the time an initial claim was filed, and a valid benefit year established, a notice is mailed to all base period employers showing the amount of base period wages being charged to them.
+If a claimant is allowed benefits based on the reason for separation from the most recent employment at the time an initial claim was filed, and a valid benefit year is established, a notice is mailed to each base period employer showing the amount of base period wages being charged.
 This form is entitled "Notice of Benefit Wages" and is issued when benefits are paid to a claimant for the fifth week of unemployment in the benefit year.
-This notice should be retained as your permanent record.
-No additional transcript will be furnished.
+This notice should be retained for record keeping, as no additional transcript will be furnished.

 An employer protest can be made when the claimant's separation from the employer was under any of the following circumstances:

-Was a regularly scheduled employee of that employer prior to the week the employee separated from other employment, and continued to work for the employer through the fifth compensable week of unemployment, and continued to work during the current claim?
-Employer provides payroll records for weeks worked.
+- Was a regularly scheduled employee of that employer prior to the week the employee separated from other employment, and continued to work for the employer through the fifth compensable week of unemployment, and continued to work during the current claim

-Was separated from his or her employment as a direct result of a major natural disaster, declared as such by the President pursuant to the Disaster Relief Act of 1974, P.L.
-93-288, and such employee would have been entitled to disaster unemployment assistance if he or she had not received unemployment insurance benefits
+- Was separated from his/her employment as a direct result of a major natural disaster, declared as such by the President pursuant to the Disaster Relief Act of 1974, P.L.
+93-288, and such employee would have been entitled to disaster unemployment assistance if he/she had not received unemployment insurance benefits

-Was discharged within the first 90 days by an employer for unsatisfactory performance during an initial employment probationary period.
+- Was discharged within the first 90 days for unsatisfactory performance during an initial employment probationary period.
 The employee must be informed of the probationary period within the first seven (7) workdays.
-There must be conclusive evidence to establish that the individual was separated due to unsatisfactory work performance and not separated because of lack of work due to temporary, seasonal, casual, or similar employment not of regular, permanent and year-round nature;
+There must be conclusive evidence to establish that the individual was separated due to unsatisfactory work performance and not separated because of lack of work due to temporary, seasonal, casual, or similar employment not of regular, permanent and year-round nature

-The employer is notified by a card entitled "Notice of Cancellation of Benefit Wages" if it is determined that the base period charge has been canceled and will not be used in computing the employer's tax rate.
-However, if it is determined that the base period wage charge will be used, the employer will receive a "Notice of Determination to Base Period Employer."
-The employer has the right to appeal this determination.
-The appeal must be in writing, and it must be postmarked within fourteen (14) days from the date the determination was mailed.
+If it is determined that the base period wage charge will be used, employers will receive a "Notice of Determination to Base Period Employer."
+Employers have the right to appeal this determination.
+The appeal must be in writing, and postmarked within fourteen (14) days from the date the determination was mailed.